juzhang/mapclient-fai-workshop/doc/map_installation.rst

         pip install .

-3. Install MAP Client 0.13 Beta in the Anaconda environment.
+3. Install MAP Client 0.13 Delta in the Anaconda environment.

     3.1.
 Download the `0.13 Delta release <https://github.com/MusculoskeletalAtlasProject/mapclient/releases>`_ in the .zip format.